Nziie-Development/website/docs/blogs/molten-advertising/modmail-guide.md

 ---

 ## Ready to handle threads?
-Message <span className="mention">@vNziie--</span> on Discord and make sure to say you've read the modmail guide!
+Message <span className="mention">/form</span> <code>Modmail Test</code> in the staff server, and you will recive a dm from Server Manager if you pasted or not!